jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 253 Outline of Part
 This Part confers powers on the Minister to—
-  (a) assist local authorities in certain situations; and (b) intervene in the affairs of local authorities in certain situations.
+  (a) assist local authorities or Watercare in certain situations; and (b) intervene in the affairs of local authorities or Watercare in certain situations.

 ### 254 How this Part works
 (1) This section is a guide to the overall scheme and effect of this Part.
 It does not affect the interpretation or application of the other provisions of this Part.
-(2) Subpart 1 of this Part provides the Minister with a range of options in relation to a local authority that has a problem.
-The options are available only in relation to the local authority itself, and not to any entity that the local authority may control or have an interest in.
+(2) Subpart 1 provides the Minister with a range of options in relation to a local authority or Watercare if they have a problem.
+The options are available only in relation to the local authority or Watercare itself, and not to any entity that the local authority or Watercare may control or have an interest in.
 (3) The options vary according to the nature and scale of assistance or intervention required to address the problem.
-(4) The options are not a hierarchy of actions that the Minister must employ sequentially in relation to a local authority.
+(4) The options are not a hierarchy of actions that the Minister must employ sequentially in relation to a local authority or Watercare.
-(5) Accordingly, the Minister may exercise an option in relation to a local authority without having previously exercised 1 or more of the other options.
+(5) Accordingly, the Minister may exercise an option in relation to a local authority or Watercare without having previously exercised 1 or more of the other options.
 (6) Subpart 2 of this Part sets out general provisions applying to all the options the Minister may exercise under subpart 1.
 (7) The provisions in subpart 2 of this Part are largely procedural in nature and cover matters including notification of the assistance or intervention, reporting requirements, and payment and protection for the individuals carrying out the assistance or intervention.

 ### 255 Application of this Part
 (1) The Minister may appoint a Ministerial body under subpart 1 of this Part only to a local authority and not to any entity that the local authority may control or have an interest in, for example, a council-controlled organisation, council-controlled trading organisation, council organisation, or other subsidiary of the local authority.
 (2) However, the Minister may exercise the powers in this Part in relation to a local board and, for that purpose, this Part applies, with any necessary modifications, as if a local board were a local authority.
+(3) Despite subsection (1), the Minister may exercise the powers in section 257 to 258E in relation to Watercare and, for that purpose, sections 256 to 258E, 258N to 258Q, and 258S to 258ZA apply as if Watercare were a local authority.

 ### 256 Interpretation
 In this Part,—